derbyjs/derby-examples/README.md

 ## Installing

 **Warning:** Master of this repo is now based on Derby 0.6.
-0.6 is stil incomplete and has bugs.
-It is not documented yet.
-The currently published version of Derby is 0.5.16.
+0.6 is sufficiently complete and being used in production, but the documentation has not been updated from 0.5.16.
+Expect updated docs soon.

 **Install these examples from the [0.5 branch](https://github.com/codeparty/derby-examples/tree/0.5) for use with Derby 0.5.**

-To install Derby and create your own project please see [Getting started](http://derbyjs.com/#getting_started) in the Derby docs.

 To run these examples on your own machine, first install [Node.js](http://nodejs.org/#download).
 The Node installer will also install [npm](http://npmjs.org/).
 You'll also need [MongoDB](http://www.mongodb.org/downloads) and [Redis 2.6](http://redis.io/download) installed and running.